-Homemade Thin Mints: 3 simple ingredients come together to create a taste that replicates the famous cookie.
+Homemade Thin Mints are just as good as the original Girl Scout cookie!
+It only takes 3 simple ingredients to create a cookie that replicates the famous thin mint cookie.

 Raise your hand if you love Girl Scout Cookies?